justinvdk/child-monitor/CONTRIBUTING.md

     # ./gradlew testReleaseUnitTest

-The second and third check for common problems using static analysis.
+The second check for common problems uses static analysis.
-These are the Android lint checker, run using:
+This is the Android lint checker, run using:

     # ./gradlew lintRelease

-and FindBugs, run using:

-    # ./gradlew findbugs

 The final check is by testing the application on a live device and verifying the basic functionality works as expected.